-These savory Japanese cabbage pancakes, or Basic Okonomiyaki, are a wonderful gluten-free, wheat-free breakfast option.
+Recipe for these savory Japanese cabbage pancakes, or Basic Okonomiyaki, is a wonderful gluten-free, wheat-free breakfast option.

 - 2 Tbsps. olive oil